kainino0x/deqp-wasm-demo/README.md

 See the Progress Report for much more detailed documentation.

 ## Running Tests
+* Wait for page and WASM module to load.

-First, enter a test root and click "Load Root".
+* Enter a root test group and Load Root.
+E.g.:
-This test root can be any test group, e.g.:

     * `dEQP-GLES2`
     * `dEQP-GLES2.functional`
     * `dEQP-GLES2.functional.shaders.preprocessor.conditional_inclusion`

-(It can't be an individual test, currently.)
+    * (It can't be an individual test, currently.)

-To run a test or test group, click the Run button.
+* Each Run button kicks off a test run.
+Each test run produces a `qpa` file in Emscripten’s emulated filesystem.
+They can then be saved and loaded into Cherry.
+    * By default, the `qpa` files are automatically downloaded so they are preserved if there's a crash.
-If you're debugging a particular test or test group, you probably want to have your browser's development tools open.
+* If you're debugging a particular test or test group, you probably want to have your browser's development tools open.
+* Test execution is driven by requestAnimationFrame (to prevent drowning the GPU process in work).
+This has the side-effect that it only runs while in the foreground.
+* Individual test failures should be reasonably easy to track down based on the output printed to the console/stdout and saved in the `qpa` file.

 ## Viewing Test Results

 Each test run will produce a new `.qpa` file.
-These files can be downloaded, then loaded in [Cherry](https://android.googlesource.com/platform/external/cherry/+/master/README)'s "Results" tab.
+These files can sometimes be read by hand, but they can also be loaded in [Cherry](https://android.googlesource.com/platform/external/cherry/+/master/README)'s "Results" tab.
 Results between different test runs (different browsers, builds, etc.) can be compared in Cherry using the "Compare selected" functionality.
-(Tests cannot be executed in the web harness directly from Cherry.)
+(Note: Tests cannot be executed in the web harness directly from Cherry.)

 **Tip:** `.qpa` files can be concatenated.
 For example, in order to get test results for `dEQP-GLES3` (which runs out of memory in the middle), I ran each